sel4devkit/sel4devkit-manual/src/src/activity/microkit_hdmi_driver/main.md

 TO DO:

-* Talk about the firmware being used and the config options that need to be disabled.
+* Talk about the firmware being used and the config options that need to be disabled (could be more specific and show an example...
+It is in the repo so not really needed)
 * Add some more specific code examples (What other things in this process could help someone to do something similar)
 * Information on how to read the specification to find the memory register and how each memory register is set up, how to toggle bits, read and write to memory etc
 * Split into different sections